 Biosafety in Microbiological and Biomedical Laboratories (BMBL), published by the Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH), outlines the principles of laboratory biosafety, providing information on topics such as risk assessment and laboratory biosafety level criteria.
 The BMBL is accepted as the reference standard for safety in biological laboratories.

 The NIH Guidelines for Research Involving Recombinant and Synthetic Nucleic Acid Molecules provide detailed procedures and practices for the containment and safe conduct of recombinant and synthetic nucleic acids research.
-All institutions receiving NIH funding for recombinant and synthetic nucleic acids research must comply with these guidelines, and all researchers working with recombinant and synthetic nucleic acids at the funded institution must also comply with the guidelines, regardless of their individual source(s) of funding.
+All institutions receiving NIH funding for recombinant and synthetic nucleic acids research must comply with these guidelines.
+This requirement extends to all researchers working with recombinant and synthetic nucleic acids at the funded institution must also comply with the guidelines, regardless of their individual source(s) of funding.

 The MIOSHA Bloodborne Infectious Diseases Standard applies to laboratories working with human blood, blood products, body fluids, unfixed tissues/organs and cell lines.
 The standard mandates the use of universal precautions, exposure control, engineering and work practice controls, PPE, housekeeping, and waste containment and disposal.